EliSacch/booking-api/README.md

 ### Database Models

-These are the models created for this project: User, Profile, Appointment
+These are the models created for this project: User, Profile, Appointment, Service

 - User:
 The User model is provided by Django Allauth package.